 An LLC is formed by filing the proper formation documents with the Secretary of State.
 It is extremely important that an LLC have an “Operating Agreement,” which documents the rights, responsibilities, and agreements between the company and its owners and managers.
 Many people who form their own LLC do not know what an Operating Agreement is, how to form one, or even that one is required.
 However, an LLC without a proper Operating Agreement is not a properly formed LLC and may not hold up in court if the LLC ever gets sued.
 It is very important that all of these formalities are observed when forming an LLC, so we urge you to consult an attorney.

 5. How much does it cost to form an LLC?

-Of course, the cost of an LLC depends on many factors, including the number of owners, how you want the company to be structured, who the registered agent will be, the terms of the Operating Agreement, and so forth.
+Of course, the cost of a Missouri LLC depends on many factors, including the number of owners, how you want the company to be structured, who the registered agent will be, the terms of the Operating Agreement, and so forth.
 Typically, by the end of a short phone conversation or after an office visit, we will be able to quote you a fee.
 We generally quote flat fees, which means that in most cases, we do not quote by the hour.
 Instead, we quote a one-time, flat fee to handle your LLC formation from start to finish.